 By now you may have guessed that the younger granddaughter was me.

 I don’t think so.

 Can our stories, and especially our dreams, be healing forces in our lives?

+I know so.
+They hold keys.
 That is, as long as we don’t let fear of the unknown block the way.

 How marvellous that you did.